NanoMetaML/template/README.md

 ## Setup Clearml

 Go to [clear.ml](https:\\clear.ml) and setup an account.
 Then email Blake to get access to the NanoML workspace.
-You'll need to be invitied to the NanoML workspace and then use your credentials from the workspace when you run `clearml-init` for the first time.
+You'll need to be invited to the NanoML workspace and then use your credentials from the workspace when you run `clearml-init` for the first time.

 Now, you're ready to start developing your own NanoML projects using this template.

+## Using ClearML

+The easiest way to run a clearml script is to run the following in a git repo:

+    `clearml-task --name <Task name> --project <project name> --script <entrance script> --queue default`

+Note, you need to prepare the script by adding a Task init method from the clearml package and have a requirements.txt file for the environment to be preapred properly in the claerml agent.

 # Workflow